sistem1453/blynk-server/README.md

 ### Note that this Blynk Legacy server is now discontinued and unsupported!
 It does not work with the latest Blynk app, and the Legacy app will be withdrawn from the app/play stores from 30th June 2022.
-Previously installed apps will continue to work, although later versions of the legacy app do not have the ability to create new accounts, so the either an earlier version of the app will be needed, or accounst will need to be created manually by copying and renaming the default Blynk.cc account.
+Previously installed apps will continue to work, although later versions of the legacy app do not have the ability to create new accounts, so the either an earlier version of the app will be needed, or accounts will need to be created manually by copying and renaming the default Blynk.cc account.

 The Legacy cloud servers will be decommissioned on 31st December 2022.
 This will have no impact on local legacy servers, but